0xPARC/0xparc-intro-book/src/copy-constraints.typ

   <copycheck-final>
 ]

-To summarize, the copy-check goes as follows:
+To summarize, the copy check goes as follows:
-#algorithm[Copy-check][
+#algorithm[Copy check][
   0. Peggy has already sent the three commitments
     $Com(A), Com(B), Com(C)$ to Victor;
     these commitments bind her to the values of all the variables